qoq/atari800_cart/README.md

 - 27C256 or 27C512 ROM chip

 ## Case
-There are 3 versions of
+There are 3 versions of the case
 - Solid shell
 - WIth a cut-out for DIP switches
 - WIth a cut-out for DIP switches and EEPROM chip